Chair and Editor-in-Chief

 Associate Editor, New Media

 Dr Freeman is a Senior Lecturer at the School of Public Health, University of Sydney.
 Her primary research interests include tobacco control and how online and social media influence public health.
 She is an established authority on the potential of the Internet to circumvent tobacco advertising bans and has pioneered research methods in tracking and analysing online social media content.
 She has prepared technical reports for the World Health Organisation outlining how to monitor and regulate tobacco industry advertising and interference in tobacco control policy.
 Dr Freeman has also served as an adviser to the WHO expert panel on tobacco industry interference in tobacco control.
 Prior to pursuing her research interests in Australia, Dr Freeman has worked for both government and not-for-profit organisations in Canada and New Zealand.

 Associate Editor, Primary Care

 Associate Editor, Statistics

-Professor Huxley is Associate Pro-Vice Chancellor for the College of Science, Health and Engineering at La Trobe University.
-Previously, she was the Head of School of Public Health at Curtin University, Australia.
-Prior to this, she held the Chair in Epidemiology, Head of the Research and Research Training Committee and Director of the Queensland Clinical Trials and Biostatistics Centre, within the School of Public Health, University of Queensland.
+Professor Huxley is Executive Dean for the Faculty of Health at Deakin University.
+Previously, she was Associate Pro-Vice Chancellor for the College of Science, Health and Engineering at La Trobe University, and the Head of School of Public Health at Curtin University, Australia.
+She has also been Chair in Epidemiology, Head of the Research and Research Training Committee and Director of the Queensland Clinical Trials and Biostatistics Centre, within the School of Public Health, University of Queensland.
 Professor Huxley’s research is primarily focused on the determination and quantification of major and modifiable risk factors for chronic disease and sex and ethnic disparities in these relationships.